 This easy white chocolate peppermint bark is a fun twist on a classic.
 With only a few ingredients you can make a fun sweet holiday treat for your family, or to share as gifts with family and friends!
 This is also a great project to make with kids.

 Ever need a fast holiday or Christmas gift to let someone know you care?
-I’ve been in that spot more then a few times!
+I’ve been in that spot more than a few times!
 I almost always find that a chocolate gift is appreciated.

 This white chocolate peppermint bark makes the perfect fast and easy treat.
 It’s also delicious on a grazing board, so when I make batches I will often make a little extra.